ganym3dgm/tinysec/README.md

 This project is released under the MIT License.

 It is provided **“as is”**, without warranty of any kind.
 Use at your own risk.

-See the LICENSE file for details.

 ---

 ## Donations

-If TinySec is useful to you and you'd like to support it:
+Like TinySec?
+Consider donating:

 https://www.paypal.com/donate/?hosted_button_id=5KM4X9PDQSE7J

-Donations are completely optional and help keep the project available.